Cooperative pulling paradigm: Apparatus choice

 Instead of just one apparatus in the test area there are two identical ones.
 Animals can decide to work on the same one (which can lead to success) or on different ones (which will lead to failure).
 A further design involves two different apparatus.
 The first animal can decide whether to use an apparatus that can be operated alone or one that requires and has a partner waiting.
 A 'no rope' version involves an apparatus where everything is the same except for the rope on the partner's side being coiled up and not accessible to the partner.

 Reward

 Rewards can be food split equally over two bowls in front of each animal, or in one bowl only.
-The type of food can vary from many small pieces a single big lump (e.g., slices of an apple vs. a whole apple).
+The type of food can vary from many small pieces to a single big lump (e.g., slices of an apple vs. a whole apple).
 In combination with the apparatus choice, the reward for the joint-task apparatus is often twice as big as the reward for the solo apparatus.
 Another variation is a modified apparatus where one partner gets food before the other, requiring the first one to keep pulling despite already having received the reward.